Fundamental Laws of England: Recorded usage

-Other famous subscribers to the phrase include Lord Coke (1522–1634), Emerich de Vattel (1714–1767), and Samuel Adams (1722–1803).
+Other famous subscribers to the phrase include Sir Edward Coke (1522–1634), Emerich de Vattel (1714–1767), and Samuel Adams (1722–1803).

 Unwritten history

 Locke's view in Two Treatises of Government (1690) was "that being all equal and independent, no one ought to harm another in his life, health, liberty or possessions".
 This philosophy was in keeping with the view that the Fundamental Laws predated Magna Carta in both custom and natural law.
 Influenced by Locke, the 1776 United States Declaration of Independence stated: "We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain inalienable Rights, that among these are Life, Liberty and the pursuit of Happiness."

 For those who believed that the Fundamental Laws of England predated Magna Carta, there was debate about whether they arose from time immemorial, were somehow immanent to society, from post-Roman Saxon times, or from various combinations of these and other origins.